maniman303/akmenu-next/README.md

 The end goal is to recreate (with proper theme that's not included yet) the aesthetic and feel of original Nintendo DS bios.

 Here are planned features:
+- Rewrite rendering pipeline with improved performance and future proofing
 - Animated focus border in main list.
 - New info box.
 - Button bar used in settings, modal dialogs, help menu.